infinityworksltd/engineering/_posts/2019-01-27-versioning.md

 ----

 These changes now allow us to deploy the same change repeatedly until we get a success, without having to do any manual faffing about.
-This is massively speeds up the engineering teams, but we still have that small issue of version numbers looking like this `c9b8132ef905721c0a1a2a342c5f321c636001ce` and `b576368621a067c5b9380b3da8cf7e27dabaa916`.
+This massively speeds up the engineering teams, but we still have that small issue of version numbers looking like this `c9b8132ef905721c0a1a2a342c5f321c636001ce` and `b576368621a067c5b9380b3da8cf7e27dabaa916`.
 Which one is the older just by looking at them?
 Who knows.
 We have to ask, rather than just knowing by looking at it.
 We also have no idea how big the change was!
 Back to the drawing board.

 # Semantic Versioning to the rescue